RiyaJ6/PYClockPRO/README.md

 1. **Find an Issue:** Or open a new one to discuss your ideas.
 2. **Style Guide:** Please keep the code clean .
-3. **Be Kind:** We follow a basic code of conduct—be helpful and respectful!
+3. **Be Kind:** We follow a basic code of conduct - be helpful and respectful!

 <div align="center"> <sub>Built for productivity and precision.</sub> </div>